UPcload/FitAnalytics-WebWidget-iOS/README.md

 @property (nonatomic, strong) FITAWebWidget *widget;
 ```

-Add property for the webView reference.
+Add a property for the WebView reference.
 This is the UIWebView instance that will contain the load widget container page.

 ```objc
 @property (weak, nonatomic) IBOutlet UIWebView *webView;